 "Cash?
 How curious; I would have expected a credit transfer from a man like you.
 Untraceable, of course."

-"A surprise now and the helps keep our lives from getting dull."
+"A surprise now and then helps keep our lives from getting dull."

 "Perhaps so.
 Now, how shall I contact you with the details of the meet?"